-TeamApt has also developed Moneytor, a digital banking solution that enables financial institutions to track transactions on mobile and web platforms, and Monnify, an enterprise software targeted at small and medium enterprises.
+Also, TeamApt has developed Moneytor, a digital banking solution that enables financial institutions to track transactions on mobile and web platforms, and Monnify, an enterprise software targeted at small and medium enterprises.

-TeamApt plans to use its new funding to build its AptPay App, and other business and consumer products.
+Furthermore, TeamApt plans to use its new funding to build its AptPay App, and other business and consumer products.